 Porcupine Tree – Fear of a Blank Planet (Drum Sheet Music)

-Hi folks, here’s the full drum transcription (7 pages) for Fear of a Blank Planet by Porcupine Tree with Gavin Harrison on drums.
-The transcription refers to the original version of the song from the album of the same name released in 2007 and includes 6 pages plus a drum notation key.
+The full drum sheet music for “Fear of a Blank Planet” by Porcupine Tree with Gavin Harrison on drums is now available!
+The transcription refers to the original version of the song, from the album of the same name released in 2007, and includes 5 pages plus a drum notation key.

 porcupine tree fear of a blank planet drum transcription

-The lyrics written by Steven Wilson have a strong meaning for this generation, maybe this world is becoming a blank planet but art and music will always save us.
+The lyrics written by Steven Wilson have a strong meaning for this generation, maybe this world is becoming a blank planet but art and music will always save us

 One thought on “Porcupine Tree – Fear of a Blank Planet (Drum Sheet Music)

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.